Skip to main content

 “I’ll just answer more calls.”
 Sure, until you’re back on the job site.
 Or in a meeting.
 Or eating lunch.
 Or sleeping.
 This approach doesn’t scale and burns you out.

 “I’ll hire someone to answer phones.”
-Better, but now you have a $35,000+ annual expense for someone who still can’t be available 24/7, still gets overwhelmed during busy periods, and still needs vacation time.
+Better, but now you have a significant annual expense — the Bureau of Labor Statistics puts median pay for receptionists around $36,000/year as of 2023, and that’s before benefits for someone who still can’t be available 24/7, still gets overwhelmed during busy periods, and still needs vacation time.

 “I’ll just call people back quickly.”
-Speed matters, but research shows that even a 5-minute delay in responding to a lead decreases contact rates dramatically.
+Speed matters, but the longer you wait to return a call, the less likely the lead is to pick up or still be available.
 And that’s assuming the person left a message—many don’t.

 These aren’t bad ideas.
 They’re incomplete ideas.
 They address symptoms without fixing the underlying system.